WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.8.3 ###
 * Fix sermon audio not showing up
+* Fix sermon not updating on first save
 * Fix styling of attachment links

 ### 2.8.2 ###